arunoda/fastai-shell/README.md

 ```

 This will delete the instance and stop paying for the GPU.<br/>
-But it'll keep the all the data you saved and any additional tool you installed.
+But it will keep the all of the data you saved and any additional tool you installed.

-In the next time, you can simply type `fastai start` and continue working with your project.
+The next time, you can simply type `fastai start` and continue working with your project.

 ## Cost

-Here we use preemptible instances.
-So the cost will be [very low](https://cloud.google.com/compute/pricing#gpus).<br/>
+Here we use preemptible instances, so the cost will be [very low](https://cloud.google.com/compute/pricing#gpus).<br/>
-After you type `fastai start`, you can select an instance and you can see the estimated hourly cost.<br/>
+After you type `fastai start`, you can select an instance and see the estimated hourly cost.<br/>
 (It's a range between $0.02/hour to $0.83/hour.)

 After you stop your instance with `fastai stop`, you won't get charged for the computing power and GPU.

 But here we use a 50GB SSD boot disk which won't get deleted with the `fastai stop` command.<br/>
-It'll cost around $9/month.
+It will cost around $8.50/month.

 > You can run `fastai destroy` to delete that disk.<br/>
 > But then, you need to run `fastai create` everytime when you need to work with your notebooks. <br/>
-> (This will destroy everything you saved and it'll take around 5-20 minutes to complete the `fastai create` process)
+> (This will destroy everything you saved and it will take around 5-20 minutes to complete the `fastai create` process)

 ## Switching Zones

 With the demand for computing power in the current availability zone, sometimes Google won't let you create instances.
-Usually this will last for couple of hours and could happen at anytime.
+Usually this will last for a couple of hours and could happen at anytime.

 Luckily with `fastai-shell`, you can switch your instance to a different zone and continue working with your models.